Josh Matheny: 2023

+2023 Big Ten Championships

-In a dual meet against the Michigan Wolverines in January 2023, Matheny achieved a win in the 200 yard breaststroke with a time of 1:59.54.
+In a dual meet against the Michigan Wolverines in January 2023 and leading up to the collegiate championships season, Matheny achieved a win in the 200 yard breaststroke with a time of 1:59.54.
 For the 100 yard breaststroke, he placed third with a finals time of 54.82 seconds.
-Starting his sophomore Big Ten Conference Championships on day two of competition, February 23, he helped win the conference title in the 4×100 yard medley relay with a Canham Natatorium pool record of 3:01.53 by swimming the 100 yard breaststroke portion of the relay in 50.77 seconds.
+Starting his sophomore (second year) Big Ten Conference Championships on day two of competition, February 23, he helped win the conference title in the 4×100 yard medley relay with a Canham Natatorium pool record of 3:01.53 by swimming the 100 yard breaststroke portion of the relay in 50.77 seconds.
 He competed in two individual events on day three, first placing twenty-sixth in the 400 yard individual medley with a 3:53.69, then winning the bronze medal in the 100 yard breaststroke with a personal best time of 51.50 seconds in the final.
 Concluding the Championships on day four with the 200 yard breaststroke, he won the silver medal in a time of 1:51.23, finishing 1.03 seconds behind gold medalist Max McHugh, and contributing to an overall team title win for the Indiana Hoosiers.

+2023 NCAA Championships

+For his first of three events at the 2023 NCAA Division I Championships in March in Minneapolis, Minnesota, Matheny swam a personal best time in the preliminaries of the 100 yard breaststroke on day three of four with a 51.17 and qualified for his first b-final in an individual event at an NCAA Division I Championships.
+In the evening final, he further improved his personal best time to 50.99 seconds and won the b-final.
+For his second event, the 4×100 yard medley relay later in the same session, he split a 50.23 for the breaststroke leg of the relay to help win the silver medal in a new men's Indiana Hoosiers swim program record time of 2:59.09.
+Day four of four, he ranked sixth in the preliminaries of his third and final event, the 200 yard breaststroke, qualifying for the first a-final in an individual event at an NCAA Division I Championships of his career with a time of 1:51.24.
+In the evening final, he placed fourth in a personal best time of 1:50.12, finishing 3.21 seconds behind gold medalist Léon Marchand of the Arizona State Sun Devils.